by: D’Lane Compton and Tristan Bridges

 But even things that are moving away from pink and blue can acquire different meanings when “queered” by the parents making use of them.
 For instance, Timbuk 2 sells a diaper messenger bag (the Stork Messenger Bag) that is marketed with images of men and women whose gender displays are marginally transgressive.
-In fact, when D’Lane first saw it she was stoked that most of the pictures online showed a diversity of gender.
-She believed it might be something queer and they could even potentially be marketing to queer parents.
+In fact, when D’Lane first saw it they were stoked that most of the pictures online showed a diversity of gender.
+They believed it might be something queer and they could even potentially be marketing to queer parents.
 Like gender-neutral clothing for children, the Stork Messenger Bag is being marketed to a specific group: the ad depicts only white parents and children and the cost implies that it’s being sold to middle and upper-middle class parents.
 The video detailing the bag’s specifics, however—like most of the bags marketed to men—focuses more on practicality, including a joke about carrying around a beer for dad (referred to as “daddy’s milk” in the ad) in one of the many compartments.
 Here, the androgynous non-gendered bag, through language alone, becomes masculinized.

 The images and the video are participating in marketing this product in two ways.
 In some ways, the Stork Messenger is being marketed no differently than the Diaper Dude, Combat Daddy, or Construction Daddy—it’s being sold to men who might want a diaper bag that doesn’t make them feel emasculated.
 But, men alone aren’t the only ones who might desire a less feminine bag.
 Images of parents with more transgressive gender displays market this product more covertly to parents who might desire to create new models of care, working to illustrate that a capacity to engage in care work can come in a variety of different “packages”—or gender performances, if you prefer.
 This subtle dual-marketing of the Stork Messenger is an illustration of our capacity to play with the meanings and gender of objects.